Nidhal-labri/AWS_KMS_Encrypt_and_Decrypt/README.md

 ---
 ## 🧱 Key AWS Services Used

-- **AWS KMS** – Manages encryption keys to protect data.
+- **AWS KMS** – Manages encryption keys to securely encrypt, decrypt, and re-encrypt sensitive data.
-- **Amazon S3** – Stores objects with encryption and supports cross-region replication.
+- **IAM** – Controls user access and permissions for managing and using KMS keys.
-- **Amazon EBS** – Provides encrypted block storage for EC2 instances.
+- **Amazon EC2** – Hosts the compute instance where encryption operations are performed via CLI.
 - **Amazon AMI** – Enables creation of encrypted machine images for secure deployments.
-- **IAM** – Controls access to encryption keys and resources.
+- **AWS CLI** – Enables command-line interaction with AWS services to execute KMS operations.
-- **CloudWatch Logs** – (Optional) Monitors and logs encryption-related activity.
+- **AWS CloudTrail** – (Implicit) Logs KMS API calls for auditing and compliance tracking.

 ---
 ## 🛠️ Deployment Steps

 ### ✅ Step 1 –Create a Users and User Group

-In IAM i create a group named `KMSGroup` and attache to it th following policy that i gave it the name KMS_Policy
+In IAM i created a group named `KMSGroup` and attached to it the following policy that i gave it the name KMS_Policy

 ````
 {